hammerheim-game/hammerheim-rules/5-warbands.md

 declare at the beginning of his turn that he is using this skill.
-The Hero may add +1 attack and +D3" to the total move to his profile for the duration of his own turn but will suffer D3 S3 hits with no armour save possible at the end of the turn.
+The Hero may add +1 attack and +D3" to the total move to his profile for the duration of his own turn but will suffer D3 S3 hits with no armor save possible at the end of the turn.
 Censer Bearer: Only a Clan Pestilens member with the Black Hunger special skill may choose the Censer Bearer special skill.
 A Clan Pestilens member with this skill is called Censer Bearer.
 He